-- After the initial call home, set up some kind of schedule for when you will talk.
+- After the initial contact, set up some kind of schedule for when you will talk, text or otherwise keep in touch.
 You should plan on being flexible due to class schedules, traveling, time zone differences, and other cultural events in which they participate.

 - Have a system in place for getting in touch in case of an emergency.
 Designate relatives or close family friends to call in the U.S., and if possible in their part of the world, in the event that you have difficulty contacting each other.

 Remember that the more time students spend communicating with family and friends at home, the less time they spend integrating themselves into the local culture, one of the main experiences your student may be seeking to gain by studying abroad.
 If busy and fully engaged in the study abroad experience, they will have less time to spend emailing or calling you.
 This is a positive thing and should be viewed as such.
 Encourage your student to communicate when they can, and to tell you about the things they are learning and doing.
 This will help him or her make the most of their experience, while still including you.

 - Various Voice over Internet Protocol (VoIP) service providers, video chat software applications, instant messaging, and phone and text messaging apps offer free or inexpensive ways to keep in touch.